 The following are the Courses arranged for the Schools of the University, as stated upon page 21.
-Students who are to graduate in a School must follow closely, and in the proper order, the Studies assigned to them.
-The Courses are numbered for the purpose explained on page 6.
-Those Studies of a Course which are collateral are separated from each other by semi-colons, which are reserved for that purpose.
-Where two or more Studies are taken up consecutively, the time devoted to each is indicated by the proper number, followed by w. for weeks.
-For each Study not otherwise marked, the Student is expected to be in prompt and regular attendance in the proper University Class Room, during one assigned hour each School day.
-Variations from this are indicated by placing after the Study, simply a numeral stating the number of hours per week required.
+Students who are to graduate in a school must follow closely, and in the proper order, the studies assigned to them.
+Those studies of a course which are collateral are separated from each other by semicolons, which are reserved for that purpose.
+Where two or more studies are taken up consecutively, the time devoted to each is indicated by the proper number, followed by w. for weeks.
+For each study not otherwise marked, the student is expected to be in prompt and regular attendance in the proper University Class Room, during one assigned hour each school day.
+Variations from this are indicated by placing after the study simply a numeral stating the number of hours per week required.
 For "Special Exercises" the time cannot be given.
-For Admission to Courses 4, 5, 6, 7 and 10, Plane Geometry is also required; this statement has been omitted under the corresponding Schools.

-COURSE 0; THE ELECTIVE COURSE.
+COURSE o: THE ELECTIVE COURSE.

-Refer to Page 21, under "FREEDOM IN CHOICE OF STUDIES."
+(Refer to page 20, under "FREEDOM IN CHOICE OF STUDIES.")

-COURSE 1; SCHOOL OF MILITARY SCIENCE.
+COURSE 1: SCHOOL OF MILITARY SCIENCE.

-- 1. School of the company.
-Bayonet fencing. - 2.
-Battalion and skirmish drill.
+- School of the company.
+Bayonet fencing. ł. - 2.
+Battallion and skirmish drill.
 Bayonet fencing. - 3.
 Brigade and division evolutions.
-Target practice and theoretical instruction on fire arms.
+Target practice, and theoretical instruction on firearms.